mcwreath31/Bond-Analysis-Project/README.md

 # Bond-Analysis-Project
-Building a set of applications using Shiny to value and analyze bond(s).
+Building a set of applications using Shiny to value and analyze bonds.